-Maryann Brandon has experience working as an editor, director, and producer in film, animation and television.
-Her last film PASSENGERS was released December 2016.
+Maryann Brandon has experience working as an editor, director, and producer in film, animation, and television.
+Her last film PASSENGERS was released in December 2016.
 Her other work as an editor can be seen on Lucasfilm’s Star Wars: The Force Awakens, Universal’s Endless Love, Paramount’s Star Trek and Star Treck into Darkness, and the DreamWorks animated films How to Train Your Dragon and Kung Ku Panda 2.
 She has also edited JJ Abram’s Super 8 and Mission Impossible 3 and is currently editing The Darkest Minds for 20th Century Fox.

 She received an Oscar nomination, Eddy nomination, and won the Saturn Award, for her work on Star Wars: The Force Awakens.
 Other awards and nominations include Star Trek, Star Trek into Darkness, and How to Train Your Dragon.
-She collaborated with JJ Abrams on ALIAS which she received an Emmy nomination for Outstanding Single Camera Picture Editing for a Drama Series.
+She collaborated with JJ Abrams on ALIAS which she received an Emmy nomination for Outstanding Single-Camera Picture Editing for a Drama Series.

-In addition to editing Brandon served as Director on two episodes of ALIAS, (“The Road Home” & “After Six”), and served as the Producer for the fourth season.
+In addition to editing, Brandon served as Director on two episodes of ALIAS, (“The Road Home” & “After Six”), and served as the Producer for the fourth season.
 Her previous feature credits include Jane Austen Book Club, A Thousand Acres, Grumpier Old Men, Born to Be Wild, and Bingo.

 Could you talk to me a little bit about how you discovered that you wanted to be an editor and the career path that you took to get into editing?